aldelaro5/Bug-Fables-Internal-Docs/docs/Miscellaneous logic/Rendering components.md

 ## FaderRange
 A component meant to be attached on any GameObject via Unity, but it requires to have Renderers children to function (collected on Start).

-This component will fade / unfade all of the child Renderer depending on if the MainManager.`player` position or the MainManager.`MainCamera`.WorldToViewportPoint's z falls within a range or not of the GameObject position .
+This component will fade / unfade all of the child Renderer depending on if the MainManager.`player` position or the MainManager.[MainCamera](../General%20systems/Camera%20system.md#main-camera).WorldToViewportPoint's z falls within a range or not of the GameObject position .
 It also manages the renderQueue and shader of the Renderer throughout this process.

 Here's all the public fields: